-West Ham United v Manchester City
+Holders Man City beaten on penalties by West Ham

 Post update

 Attempt saved.
-Mark Noble (West Ham United) right footed shot from outside the box is saved in the top centre of the goal.
-Assisted by Manuel Lanzini.
+Raheem Sterling (Manchester City) header from the centre of the box is saved in the top centre of the goal.
+Assisted by Ilkay Gündogan with a cross.

 Post update